domohuhn/units/README.md

 make install
 ```

-Currently, the library is only tested with gcc.
-However, it should also compile with Visual Studio 19 (at least the samples work).
+Currently, the library compiles at least with gcc 7.4 and Visual Studio 19 (however, the overload to divide a std::chrono duration by a quantity had to be disabled).

 ## Using the library